 Strategic Selection Criteria

-Flight frequency: Which airline do you fly most often?
-If you take 10+ flights on Delta annually but only 2 on United, Delta is the obvious choice—you'll have more opportunities to incur reimbursable fees.
+Flight frequency: Which airline do you fly most?
+If you take 10+ flights on Delta annually but only 2 on United, Delta is the obvious choice — you'll have far more opportunities to trigger reimbursable fees.

-Hub proximity: Airlines with hubs near your home airport offer more flight options and connection opportunities.
+Hub proximity: Airlines with hubs near your home airport give you more options.
 Living near a Delta hub in Atlanta?
-Delta becomes more valuable.
+Delta becomes the natural fit.
 Based in Denver?
-United might serve you better.
+United or Southwest may serve you better.

-Fee structure: Different airlines have different fee schedules.
-Southwest famously doesn't charge for checked bags, which might make them a poor choice for this credit—unless you frequently purchase EarlyBird Check-In or upgraded boarding.
+Fee structure: Southwest doesn't charge for checked bags, which can make it a weaker choice for this credit — unless you frequently purchase EarlyBird Check-In or upgraded boarding.
+For more on maximizing airline-specific perks, see our guide to the best travel credit cards of 2026.

-Co-branded card strategy: If you also have The New United℠ Explorer Card or Delta SkyMiles® Gold American Express Card, those cards may already cover some benefits (like free checked bags).
-Choose an airline where you don't have redundant coverage.
+Co-branded card strategy: If you already hold a United℠ Explorer Card or Delta SkyMiles® Gold American Express Card (See Rates & Fees), those may already cover free checked bags.
+Choose an airline where you don't have redundant coverage — that's where the $200 credit adds real incremental value.

 Eligible Purchases That Trigger Credits